 It will be necessary to install and activate the product license and set operating options prior to building stacks or performing calculations with Speedstack.
+See Configuring Speedstack|Licensing to select the associated field solver and purchased options.

 Contact Polarcare@polarinstruments.com for installation/activation directions.